 David Botha, Executive Director, Business and Resources

-David leads on the development of the College as a business ensuring the effective procurement of services and products, the diversification of income and the relevance of policies and processes for investment, reserves, pricing and sponsorship.
+David leads on the development of the RCR as a business ensuring the effective procurement of services and products, the diversification of income and the relevance of policies and processes for investment, reserves, pricing and sponsorship.

-The Business and Resources Directorate ensures members and Fellows have the best value in the way the College operates and is best equipped to develop in order to meet future needs.
+The Business and Resources Directorate ensures members and Fellows have the best value in the way the RCR operates and is best equipped to develop in order to meet future needs.
 This extends to financial and investment activities, its information technology and communications services and its facilities and estate.